StartEmphasisAmazon Officializes the End of Home Office in Brazil and Return to...

 Amazon Officializes the End of Home Office in Brazil and Return to In-Person Work

-Amazon has officially announced the end of home office in Brazil, ordering its 18,000 employees in the country to return to in-person work.
-The decision follows the guidelines of its North American parent company, which had already established a return to offices from September 2024.
+Amazon officially announced the end of remote work in Brazil, mandating a return to in-person work for its 18,000 employees in the country.
+The decision follows the guidelines of the North American headquarters, which had already established a return to the offices since September 2024.

 Decision Details

-In a statement, Amazon said that while the requirement for in-person work is the new rule, specific cases can still be analyzed individually.
-“Currently, the company is returning according to its local structural possibilities, together with employees and their managers, for specific cases,” the company said in a statement.
+In a statement, Amazon stated that although the requirement for in-person work is the new rule, specific cases can still be analyzed individually.
+"Currently, the company is returning in accordance with its local structural possibilities, in conjunction with employees and their managers, for specific cases," the company stated in a note.

 Amazon operates in Brazil with 12 distribution centers in seven cities, several delivery stations and two corporate offices in São Paulo, in addition to managing data centers and technology centers.